What Does a Registered Nurse Do? Understanding Their Impact

 The nurse then gathers details of the patient’s injury or illness.
 It’s their duty to pass that information along to the physician.
 After patients meet with the physician, clinic nurses handle follow-up tests or procedures such as vaccinations, X-rays and scheduling meetings with specialists.

 Clinic nurses typically care for patients with non-life-threatening injuries, so the work is not as fast-paced.
 They can also expect to work more predictable shifts during regular business hours.

 What does a registered nurse do in critical care?

 Critical care, also known as intensive care, involves treating patients with life-threatening conditions who are in need of constant care.
 Nurses who work in critical care may have the title of trauma nurse, ICU nurse or neonatal intensive care unit (NICU) nurse.

-Critical care nurses are tasked with responsibilities such as caring for dying patients, inserting life-saving IVs and injections and educating families on issues such as life support and caring for people with brain injuries.
-They treat patients who have been in severe accidents, had strokes, experienced trauma or who have life-threatening illnesses.
+Critical care nurses’ responsibilities include caring for dying patients, inserting life-saving IVs and injections, and educating families on issues such as life support and caring for people with brain injuries.
+They treat patients who have been in severe accidents, suffered strokes, experienced trauma or who have life-threatening illnesses.

 What does a registered nurse do in ambulatory care?

 Ambulatory care is the term applied to nurses who take care of patients outside of hospital settings.
 These include outpatient facilities, such as same-day surgery centers, rehabilitation centers and home hospice.